 Gender Training for Kenyan Teachers

 Building on the gender strategy we rolled out in Uganda and Rwanda, Educate! launched a training for Head Teachers in Kenya to build frameworks for gender equity in the classroom.
 In 2018, we trained school administrators on how to use gender-responsive pedagogy in their classrooms, and administrators worked to brainstorm measures they could put in place to ensure a culture of gender sensitivity.
 Teachers were also taught to recognize their own biases in the classroom and shown ways in which they are instrumental in spearheading gender awareness.

 Teacher Behavior Change Research

 We conducted an internal evaluation to explore teachers’ adoption of gender sensitive pedagogy and identify the barriers that hold them back.
 The study reviewed the implementation of Educate!’s gender strategy, launched in 2016, which rolled out gender trainings for 400 teachers and administrators in Uganda.

-After 40 in-depth interviews with teachers and administrators, we found that the trainings successfully encouraged Associate Teachers to implement some gender-sensitive pedagogical practices, including: creating fair discipline practices, providing gender-sensitive guidance, promoting mixed gender groups, and encouraging girls to hold leadership positions at school.
+After 40 in-depth interviews with teachers and administrators, we found that the trainings successfully encouraged teachers to implement some gender-sensitive pedagogical practices, including: creating fair discipline practices, providing gender-sensitive guidance, promoting mixed gender groups, and encouraging girls to hold leadership positions at school.
 Additionally, almost all teachers surveyed understood the importance of gender sensitivity in the classroom.

-The evaluation also helped us identify room for growth: While teachers and administrators understand the importance of gender equity, they wanted more concrete strategies to better integrate gender sensitive pedagogical practices into their classroom and school.
+The evaluation also helped us identify room for growth: While teachers and administrators understand the importance of gender equity, they want more concrete strategies to better integrate gender sensitive pedagogical practices into their classroom and school.
 We collected feedback on different options to help them develop their skills and create a gender-sensitive school environment.

 Creating an Internal Team of Gender Champions